-There are number of steps you can can take when learning how to keep pipes from freezing in the first place.
+There are a number of steps you can take when learning how to keep pipes from freezing in the first place:

-- Use a “pipe sleeve” or similar insulated material on exposed water pipes.
-Newspaper can provide some degree of insulation and protection to exposed pipes – even one-fourth inch of newspaper can provide significant protection in areas that usually do not have frequent or prolonged temperatures below freezing.
+Use a “pipe sleeve” or similar insulating material on exposed water pipes.
+Newspapers can provide some degree of insulation and protection to exposed pipes – even one-fourth inch of newspaper can provide significant protection in areas that usually do not have frequent or prolonged temperatures below freezing.

-- For any outdoor faucets with cut-off valves, be sure they are closed and faucets are drained.
+For any outdoor faucets with cut-off valves, be sure they are closed and the faucets are drained.
 You can also protect them by using faucet covers throughout the winter months.

 If cold weather settles in and you notice temperatures beginning to drop, start a small drip of both hot water and cold water in the kitchen, bath, laundry areas, and any other faucets in the home.
 A small water drip is all that is needed to keep water moving through the system and prevent frozen pipes.